What is Local Search Engine Ranking?

 How well is your site designed?
 Is it secure and safe according to search engines?
 Websites that use the HTTPS protocol by default are considered safe and secure by search engines.

 It is unlikely for unsafe websites to rank.
-Website owners should install an SSL certificate and use a quality hosting service like WPEngine.com, which we use for all of our clients at Fannit.
+Website owners should install an SSL certificate and use a quality hosting service like WPEngine.com, which we use to create a safe environment for all of our clients at Fannit.

-You may need to redesign and develop your website for better usability, or you may need to audit your website for SEO issues.
+You may need to redesign and develop your website for better usability, or you may need to audit your website for SEO issues such as lack of meta tags.
 Here’s an in-depth post on how you can audit your website.

 Mobile Responsiveness of the Website